 The apple fritters were tested by Mackenzie FIVE times to make sure they were absolutely perfect … and I have to say, she really nailed this recipe!
-The apple cider vinegar in this recipe gives the fritters such an intense apple flavour that is so drool-worthy!
+The apple cider in this recipe gives the fritters such an intense apple flavour that is so drool-worthy!

 I know I’ve mentioned this before but I want to let you in on my little “ingredient shopping hack”!
 I buy all of my baking ingredients from Bulk Barn!
 In this recipe alone, I bought my flour, sugar, baking powder, icing sugar, vanilla, cinnamon, and salt, all from Bulk Barn!
 I honestly love shopping there so much because it’s so cost-effective and I love the fact that I can bring my own containers in order to reduce the amount of packaging coming into my home!